Swagkinator/Swagkinator.github.io/README.md

 Project Description: Swagkinator is inspired by The Web Genius, Akinator.
 Swagkinator will be limited to Stuyvesant teachers and staff members.

-Minimum Core Features: -Put on a website -Generate questions and use answers to eliminate possibilities -Will be able to obtain information from a database and be able to guess the player's selected teacher -Obtains age/year of the player
+Minimum Core Features:
+-Put on a website
+-Generate questions and use answers to eliminate possibilities -Will be able to obtain information from a database and be able to guess the player's selected teacher -Obtains age/year of the player

+Additional Features:
-Additional Features: -Be able to optimize which questions to ask so it eliminates possibilities in O(logN) -Add questions
+-Be able to optimize which questions to ask so it eliminates possibilities in O(logN) -Add questions

 Development Log:

-<<<<<<< HEAD
 Tuesday May 26th 2015:
   Jion: Tested out some git features
   Yubin: Updated README